Christopher Nolan: 2003–2013: Widespread recognition

-In early 2003, Nolan was set to direct Troy (2004), based on Homer's the Iliad.
+In early 2003, Nolan was set to direct Troy (2004), based on Homer's Iliad.
 After leaving Troy, Nolan approached Warner Bros. with the idea of making a new Batman film, based on the character's origin story.
 Nolan was fascinated by the notion of grounding it in a more realistic world than a comic-book fantasy.
-He relied heavily on traditional stunts and miniature effects during filming, with minimal use of computer-generated imagery (CGI).
-Batman Begins (2005), the biggest project Nolan had undertaken to that point, was released to critical acclaim and commercial success.
-Starring Christian Bale as Bruce Wayne / Batman—along with Michael Caine, Gary Oldman, Morgan Freeman and Liam Neeson—Batman Begins revived the franchise.
+Warner Bros. let Nolan make Batman Begins (2005) to reconcile with him after he was forced out of Troy when Wolfgang Petersen, the film's producer, decided to direct it.
+On Batman Begins, Nolan relied heavily on traditional stunts and miniature effects during filming, with minimal use of computer-generated imagery (CGI).
+Batman Begins was the biggest project Nolan had undertaken to that point, and it was released to critical acclaim and commercial success.
+Starring Christian Bale as Bruce Wayne / Batman—along with Michael Caine, Gary Oldman, Morgan Freeman and Liam Neeson—Batman Begins revived the Batman franchise.
 Batman Begins was 2005's ninth-highest-grossing film and was praised for its psychological depth and contemporary relevance; it is cited as one of the most influential films of the 2000s.
 Film author Ian Nathan wrote that within five years of his career, Nolan "[went] from unknown to indie darling to gaining creative control over one of the biggest properties in Hollywood, and (perhaps unwittingly) fomenting the genre that would redefine the entire industry".

 Nolan directed, co-wrote and produced The Prestige (2006), an adaptation of the Christopher Priest novel about two rival 19th-century magicians.
-The screenplay was the result of an intermittent, five-year collaboration between him and his brother Jonathan, who had begun writing it already in 2001.
+The screenplay was the result of an intermittent, five-year collaboration between him and his brother Jonathan, who had begun writing it in 2001.
 Nolan initially intended to make the film as early as 2003, but had postponed the project after agreeing to make Batman Begins.
 Starring Hugh Jackman and Christian Bale in the lead roles of rival magicians, The Prestige received critical acclaim and received two Academy Award nominations.
 Roger Ebert described it as "quite a movie – atmospheric, obsessive, almost satanic", and Kenneth Turan of the Los Angeles Times called it an "ambitious, unnerving melodrama".
 The Guardians Philip French wrote: "In addition to the intellectual or philosophical excitement it engenders, The Prestige is gripping, suspenseful, mysterious, moving and often darkly funny."
 Despite a negative box-office prognosis, the film earned over $109 million against a budget of $40 million.